charlespeters/Etching/README.md

 # Etching

+__Deprecated: This project is no longer update and might cause security problems to your Wordpress installation.__

 Blank Wordpress Theme that's easy to bring in your own markup, stylesheets and scripts to make custom Wordpress sites.

 ### Built to Customize